Fertility preservation by egg freezing

 - Prestimulation cycle: During this cycle you will take birth control pills (BCP) to rest the ovaries and learn how to inject medications.
 This period can last 2-3 weeks.
 Patients with low egg reserve will not use BCP.

 - Ovarian stimulation cycle: The stimulation protocol depends on how many eggs your ovaries can produce in a cycle and how many children you desire in the future.
-For about 10-12 days you will use injectable medications to stimulate your ovaries while undergoing close monitoring with a sonogram and hormone levels.
+For about 10-12 days you will use injectable medications to stimulate your ovaries while undergoing close monitoring with sonograms and hormone levels obtained by blood draws.

-- Egg retrieval: You will undergo deep IV anesthesia for 20 minutes while eggs are aspirated from both ovaries using a thin needle that is on top of a vaginal ultrasound probe.
-You will not feel or remember anything during retrieval procedure.
+- Egg retrieval: You will undergo deep IV anesthesia for about 20 minutes while eggs are aspirated from both ovaries using a thin needle that is on top of a vaginal ultrasound probe.
+You will not feel or remember anything during the retrieval procedure.
 You will wake up instantly after the prodecure is completed.
 Mild cramping or discomfort may occur and can be treated by medications as needed.
-You will rest for about 30 min before being discharged.
+You will rest for about 30 minutes in a recovery room before being discharged.
 Due to the effects of anesthesia you will need to have someone available to drive you home after the procedure.
 You should be able to return to normal activity later that day.
 Over the next few days you may feel mild abdominal discomfort and bloating sensations but these will likely resolve within 1-2 weeks.

 - Egg freezing and storage: In the laboratory the following process will take place: